UniMath/agda-unimath/src/simplicial-type-theory/whiskering-arrows-functions.lagda.md

     right-unit-law-horizontal-comp-arrow▵
 ```

-### Absorption laws of whiskering of simplicial arrows
+### Absorption laws for whiskering of arrows of functions by functions

 ```agda
 module _